NGonline/Notes/Java.md

 ## Map
 - You can test a `Map` to see if it contains a key or a value with `containsKey()` and `containsValue()`.
+- Looking for nonexistent key in a map returns `null`.
 - It is quit easy to combine containers to quickly produce powerful data structures, like `Map<Person, List<Pet>>`.
 - The standard Java library contains: `HashMap`, `TreeMap`, `LinkedHashMap`, `WeakHashMap`, `ConcurrentHashMap`, and `IdentityHashMap`
 - Any key must have an `equals()` method.